bjbzrc/Document/README.md

 # Document
-My repo for the INFOTC 2040 Document challenge
+My repo for the INFOTC 2040 Document challenge (incomplete)